June 20, 2025

 • Notify vendors promptly: Inform customers when a transaction is returned and provide guidance on how to resolve it

-• Use account verification tools: Implement solutions that confirm account ownership and check for sufficient funds before initiating payments
+• Use account verification tools: Implement solutions that complete the ACH verification process, and check for sufficient funds before initiating payments

 • Monitor return patterns: Analyze return data regularly to spot recurring issues and adjust processes accordingly